kovzol/lxx/README.md

 ### Full output

-The full output of a simple run can be found in the file [output.txt](output.txt).
+The full output of a simple run of a previous version of the tool can be found in the file [output.txt](output.txt).
-This output can be created in about 10 minutes by using a modern personal computer.
+It was produced in about 10 minutes by using a modern personal computer, but there were some issues with the used method, hence this output is not accurate and should be handled carefully.

+The current version runs much slower, but it should give all matches properly.
+This is, however, not fully checked yet.
+The output for verses in the book of Genesis can be found in the file [Genesis.txt](Genesis.txt).
+It took more than an hour to create this output.